feedhenry/turbo/README.md

 * uses the excellent 'rc' module for config loading.
 This allows incredibly flexible config file options, see: https://npmjs.org/package/rc

+* if passed a directory, will execute all files beginning with 'test' in that directory

+* can exclude specific files with the '--exclude' flag

 Install
 -------